Doctors Note Logo

 The good news is that microsleeps are preventable.
 By prioritizing sleep, recognizing warning signs, and addressing underlying sleep issues, you can dramatically reduce your risk.

-If you suspect sleep deprivation may be affecting you, consider using Ubie's free AI-powered Sleep Deprivation symptom checker to assess your symptoms and receive personalized health recommendations.
+If you're concerned about how lack of sleep may be impacting your health, Ubie's free AI-powered Sleep Deprivation symptom checker can help you assess your symptoms and receive personalized health recommendations in just minutes.

 And most importantly: if you experience persistent daytime sleepiness, unintended sleep episodes, or any symptoms that could affect your safety, speak to a doctor.
 Sleep problems are treatable, and addressing them early can protect both your health and your life.